audeering/opensmile/README.md

 Quick start
 -----------

+Pre-built x64 binaries for Windows, Linux and macOS are provided on the [Releases](https://github.com/audeering/opensmile/releases) page.
+Alternatively, you may follow the steps below to build openSMILE yourself, if desired.

 For more details on how to customize builds, build for other platforms and use openSMILE, see Section [Get started](https://audeering.github.io/opensmile/get-started.html) in the documentation.